jstmoizz/lumora/README.md

   listbox on desktop, button chips on mobile), driving the same selection state as the 3D nodes.

-`/settings` and `/history` are fully implemented, not placeholders. `/health` is a self-check page that reports whether the app rendered and whether `GROQ_API_KEY` is configured — it does not contact any external service.
+`/settings` and `/history` are fully implemented, not placeholders. `/health` is a self-check page that reports whether the app rendered and whether `GROQ_API_KEY` is configured — it doesn't contact any external service.

 ## Tech stack

+Built with:

 - [Next.js 16](https://nextjs.org) (App Router, Turbopack)
 - [React 19](https://react.dev) + [TypeScript](https://www.typescriptlang.org)